wale-lvl/wale-lvl/README.md

 - Cloud fundamentals and basic network security
 - Incident response and troubleshooting workflows

-💞️ I’m looking to collaborate on entry-level IT, help desk, or cybersecurity projects where I can learn and contribute
+💞️ I’m looking to collaborate on entry-level IT, or cybersecurity projects where I can learn and contribute

 📫 How to reach me:
 Email: walelvll@gmail.com

-## Hi there 👋

 <!--
 **wale-lvl/wale-lvl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.